 Gratuity – While your all-inclusive trip covers most tips and gratuities for group activities, your scheduled leisure days you may want to tip your waiter/waitress, server, tour guide, etc. A 10% gratuity is customary in Argentina.

 Footwear – Bring comfortable footwear that's appropriate for walking (sneakers, comfortable flats, etc.).
 Argentina is full of cobblestone, as well as uneven streets and sidewalks.
 We will be doing a lot of walking, and will trek through vineyards and site-see through a variety of terrains - from dusty deserts to rocky roads to rainforest vegetation.
-Also, the Northwest of Argentina can be sandy and dusty, even in the town squares, so be mindful your footwear will get dusty.
+Also, Mendoza as well as the Northwest of Argentina can be sandy and dusty, even in the town squares, so be mindful your footwear will get dusty.
 Heels are generally not recommended (maybe just one pair for a dressy dinner out in Buenos Aires, but that's about it).

 Glasses & Contact Lenses – The dusty air can irritate contact lens users, so be sure to pack your glasses for relief.
 Also, rewetting drops are advised to keep your contacts comfortably lubricated in this dry climate.
 And don't forget - pack those sunglasses!
 It's bright and sunny where we're headed, so sunglasses are a must!

 Luggage - We recommend packing relatively light and leaving room for treasures and goodies you are sure to find and purchase on our travels in Argentina!
 Airlines often have weight restrictions that may differ from international and domestic flights.
 We will take a domestic flight within Argentina, where the amount allotted is typically:

 • One carry-on weighing no more than 8 kilos (17 lbs.) and,